Meet the Staff

-Tom Carrick – Maths
+Tom Carrick – Maths and Science

-Tom has recently joined the school as a Science & Mathematics specialist for Upper Primary and the Secondary classes.
+Tom has recently joined the school as a Science & Mathematics specialist for Secondary and Upper Primary classes.
 Graduating in Marine Biology & Oceanography (BSc) from the University of Southampton, Tom has taught for 10 years both in London and Hampshire in a wide range of different types of schools and settings.
 Tom's passion for mathematics and science in driven by a profound love and fascination of Nature & learning.
 Tom is qualified Level 3 Forest School Leader and had the great opportunity to have built and run a School Farm & Outdoor Learning Centre in the middle of London comprehensive.
 Tom has also trained as a qualified Teacher of Mindfulness and has provided courses to young people of all ages.
 Prior to New Forest Tom taught for a year at Brockwood Park School where he designed and delivered an interdisciplinary course on the Nature of Patterns and Intelligence.